TanThienNguyenVN/Tan_Portfolio/README.md

 I have over 7 years of experience in IT industry and nearly 6 years of working in Data Analysis, Data Reporting and DWH field.
 I am also an innovation-oriented, open, responsible DA, DE with good leadership skill.

+I would like to share my humble data science portfolio below, which includes some small projects I built when I was pursuing MSc in Data Science in SETU, Ireland.
+I would love to hear your comments, suggestions to make it better.
 Feel free to reach out to me via my personal email thientannguyen209@gmail.com.

-I share my humble data science portfolio below and I would love to hear your comments, suggestions to make it better.

 Thanks a million and hope to see you soon.